From HHH, Red-Teaming, and Jailbreaks to Safety Training, Evaluation, and Vulnerabilities

 1. Safety Alignment Overview

 The problem safety alignment must solve: make the model refuse what it shouldn't do while staying helpful—and hold the line even under adversarial input.
-It is not a single technique but systems engineering spanning four layers: training signal / representation defense / runtime guardrails / evaluation.
+It is not a single technique but systems engineering spanning five layers: training signal / inference-time safety / representation defense / runtime guardrails / evaluation.

 1.1 The HHH Framework and the helpful↔harmless Tension